goodybag/mongo-sql/README.md

 ## Why JSON?

 This library strives to make query composition more native to JavaScript.
-Using a first-class language construct means that you can easily compose and combine queries and syntax high-lighting is much more meaningful than imperative counteraparts.
+Using a first-class language construct means that you can easily compose and combine queries and syntax highlighting is much more meaningful than imperative counterparts.

 ```javascript
 var builder = require('mongo-sql');